GenIE: Generative Information Extraction: Method

+On the other hand, the output needs to follow a particular structure, and contain only valid entity and relation identifiers.
+This does not necessarily hold for an arbitrary generation from a sequence-to-sequence model.

-GenIE employs constrained Beam Search~\citep[BS;][]{sutskever2014, genre} to resolve both of these problems.
+GenIE employs constrained beam search~\citep[BS;][]{sutskever2014sequence, cao2021autoregressive} to resolve both of these problems.
 Instead of explicitly scoring all of the elements in the target space $\mathcal{S}$, the idea is to search for the top-$k$ eligible options, using BS with $k$ beams and a prefix trie.
+BS considers one step ahead – the next token to be generated – conditioned on the previous ones.
+The prefix trie restricts the BS to candidate tokens that could lead to valid identifiers.
 However, for the cIE setting we are interested in, the target space is prohibitively large to pre-compute the necessary trie.
 Therefore, we enforce a bi-level constraint on the output that allows for compositional, dynamic generation of the valid prefixes.
-More specifically, GenIE enforces: (i) a high-level structural constraint which asserts that the output follows the linearization schema defined in Sec.~\ref{sec:linearization}; (ii) a lower level validity constraint which uses an entity trie and a relation trie to force the model to only generate valid entity or relation identifiers, \mbox{respectively -- depending} on the specific element of the structure that is being generated.
+More specifically, GenIE enforces: (i) a high-level structural constraint which asserts that the output follows the linearization schema defined in Sec.~\ref{sec:linearization}; (ii) lower level validity constraints which use an entity trie and a relation trie to force the model to only generate valid entity or relation identifiers, \mbox{respectively -- depending} on the specific element of the structure that is being generated.
 This outlines a general approach for applying BS to search through large compositional structured spaces.